ectomlin/ectomlin.github.io/_posts/2016-10-01-Assignment2.md

 <p>Having no previous experience with any of these resources before this class has made this first assignment
 both difficult and rewarding.
-It was difficult because it took me a while to fully explore and understand the power that these resources such as git held and how I could use them.
-But it was also rewarding in that when I put in time trying to figure out just how to make something work, such as adding a picture to my post, I gain a sense of satisfaction once I finally get it to work.
-I have enjoyed working with this code up to this point and I look forward to moving forward.</p>
+It was difficult because it took me a while to fully explore and understand the power that these resources, such as git, held and how I could use them.
+But it was also rewarding in that once I put in the time trying to figure out how to make something work, such as adding a picture to my post, I gained a sense of satisfaction once it finally worked.
+I have greatly enjoyed learned to basics to web developmet so far and I look forward to learning more as we progress.</p>

-<p>A way that I would test my html code while fiddling around with it was with this tester.</p>
+<p>To test any of the HTML examples I have made above, I have included a HTML tester below.</p>

-<iframe src="/assets/HTML tester.html" height="500" width="400"></iframe>
+<iframe src="/assets/HTML tester.html" height="200" width="400"></iframe>